Vantiq/vantiq-extension-sources/camelConnector/README.md

 2. Update the `artifactMap.json` found in `src/main/resources`.
 This file is the list of components and data formats provided by the Camel version in question.
 To update this map, you will perform the following actions.
    1. Clone the [Apache Camel source repository](https://github.com/apache/camel)
    2. Set the `camelRoot` gradle property to the the root directory of the cloned repo above.
    3. Run the `./gradlew camelConnector:generateComponentList` command.
-This will take a little while as it examines the source code in question to determine the set of compoenents and data formats provided.
+This will take a little while as it examines the source code in question to determine the set of components and data formats provided.
 This list is used when determining the set of libraries required to provision the connector for your Apache Camel application.

 ## Logging
 To change the logging settings, edit the logging config file